Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: Numerical Simulations and Analysis

 To solve this issue, we therefore resort to the quickly varying quantities, i.e., the TNE measures, and Knudsen numbers calculated from them.
+Figures \ref{TNE-tau2}(e)-(f) show effects of the relaxation time on viscous stresses and heat fluxes, where scatter symbols represent DBM simulation results, solid lines indicate the corresponding theoretical estimates.
 As shown in panels (e) and (f), the relaxation time substantially improves the magnitudes of TNE measures and changes their structures.
 The characteristic length scales are extraordinarily sensitive to relaxation time, position and time.
 The last two panels suggest that the relaxation time significantly enhances the maximum Knudsen numbers calculated from viscous stress $ Kn_{\max }(\Delta _{2xx}^{\ast })$ (g) and heat flux $Kn_{\max }(\Delta _{3,1x}^{\ast })$ (h).
 The $Kn_{\text{TNE}}\sim \tau $ relation behaves qualitatively similar to the one between $\Delta _{2xx\text{-max }}^{\ast }$ ($ \Delta _{3,1x\text{-max }}^{\ast }$) and $\tau $.
 The moderate growth in $Kn_{ \text{TNE}}$ when $\tau >\tau_{0}$ results from the second-order TNE effect that refrains the total TNE intensity.